mcsoto/cosmos/readme.md

 Whitespace
 ----

 The language is whitespace sensitive.
-This has two purposes:

-* Remove the need to write and read unnecessary characters.
-* Hide some of the logic semantics of the languages.

-Take the following definition.
 ```
 rel p(x)
     x!=1